Break-Resilient Codes: Code Construction

 \subsection{Decoding}

-A procedure for extracting the correct legit string~$\bfz$ from at most~$t+1$ fragments of the respective codeword~$\bfc$ is given in Algorithm~\ref{alg:Decode}.
-We begin with an overview of the various steps of the algorithm, and then proceed to prove its correctness.
-Recall that a codeword~$\bfc$ consists of an information region and a redundancy region; the former is~$\bfm_0$ followed by a legit string~$\bfz$, and the latter includes~$t$ instrumented redundancy string~$\bfu_1,\ldots,\bfu_t$.
+A procedure for recovering the correct legit string~$\bfz$ from at most~$t+1$ fragments of the respective codeword~$\bfc$ is presented in Algorithm~\ref{alg:Decode1} and Algorithm~\ref{alg:Decode2}.
+We now detail the procedure and establish its correctness.